CambridgeICE-HDS/MSt-Healthcare-Data-Science/Datasets/CDV dataset/README.md

 This is an open source dataset that is published under creative common licence.
 It holds information on patients and their cardiovascular risk factors.

 ## Data Description
-This dataset provides information about heart attach patients, there are 13 columns presented in the data of which the last column `cardio` indicates presence or absence of cardiovascular disease.
+This dataset provides information about heart attack patients, there are 13 columns presented in the data of which the last column `cardio` indicates presence or absence of cardiovascular disease.

 Following is the detailed description of the variables included in the dataset: